knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Talk about B11 from Daniel.
 A really nice discussion afterwards which I helped to start with the classical question - why do we do this and who asked for it xD But it was actually a relevant thing to ask in this context.

+### 2024-07-11 00:39

+Wednesday done, after workout and dinner.
+Met my new apartment mate today!
+Sabrina from USA - Texas.
+Couldn't have tell.
+She seems alright and is here only for a few days.
+WOrking at Alice doing shifts.
+Poor her!
+My schedule would be fucked even more!

+Did a proper leg day today!
+150x3 squats?
+Sounds alright!
+Felt great as well!